RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-The first OA Listings page is for Records.
-A list of possible purchases is given with genuine researched web prices for a mix of genres.
+<p>The first OA Listings page is for Records.
+A list of possible purchases is given with genuine researched web
+prices for a mix of genres.
 An image of a collection of records is shown which was taken by me at the Rockshop.
-It is hoped within future releases to have info and images for each track when clicked a track is clicked on.
+It is hoped within future releases to have info and images for each track when clicked a track is clicked on.</p>
 <br>
     <!--- cassettes --->
 <div align="center">